 9. New Orleans.
 For more than 300 years, New Orleans has been a bastion of culture and diversity, and that definitely continues today.
 Where else in the U.S. can one find a city steeped in history and flavored with elements of French, Spanish, Caribbean, African and Southern American cultures?

 It is one of the world's great cities, featuring great visual and performing arts, incredible music, elaborate festivals, tasty food, year-round outdoor activities, professional sports and Mardi Gras.
 In terms of providing the freedom to find yourself, no city matches New Orleans.
 In addition to being a city of unique character, New Orleans is also an evolving city: the schools are undergoing rapid change, housing is historic and full of character, food is unparalleled, and the festivals march on proudly.

 10. What We're About.
-A residency program should be more than a series of clinical assignments and lectures.
-Residency should be about providing experiences that nurture and support your becoming a great Child and Adolescent Psychiatrist.
+A fellowship program should be more than a series of clinical assignments and lectures.
+Fellowship should be about providing experiences that nurture and support your becoming a great Child and Adolescent Psychiatrist.
 Our commitment to your development of autonomy, responsibility, stewardship, and a sense of social justice are the pillars of the Tulane approach.
 If you want to be part of our community of scholars, if you are passionate about helping children and families, and if you want to work in supportive, stimulating and diverse clinical settings in a collegial interdisciplinary environment, then check us out.